9M2PJU/Python3-Azan-Prayer/README.md

 5. Re-run the script by employing this command: `python3 read_prayer.py`
    - This script will establish crontab settings to automatically play the azan files at their designated times.

 **Pro Tip**: For convenience, you can schedule the daily execution of `fetch_prayer.py` and `read_prayer.py` scripts using cron.
 This guarantees access to the latest e-solat prayer times.
-Remember to modify the region code in `fetch_prayer.py` line 23.
+Remember to modify the username in `read_prayer.py` line 19 and region code in `fetch_prayer.py` line 23.
 Refer to https://mpt.i906.my/code.html for guidance.

 73,